Women in Food, Fine Beverages and Hospitality

 I met Ashley for morning coffee; it had to be early as this chef has a full schedule before the opening of her new restaurant in Fulham.
 It’s a REAL American restaurant and will offer dishes which will be familiar to anyone from the Southern States or those with African American heritage.
 It’s called Stagolee’s and fills a culinary gap in the London restaurant foodscape.

-Ashley was raised in Houston, Texas, but moved to Philadelphia which was the home of her grandparents.
-‘I’ve probably spend half my growing-up there and half in east Texas,’ she says.
+Ashley was born in Dallas, Texas, but moved to Philadelphia which was the home of her grandparents.
+‘I’ve probably spend half my growing-up there and half in eastern Texas,’ she says.
 ‘My grandparents were my great food influence.
 As far as grandchildren go, there were three: I was the middle one and the one who always spent time with them and cooked with them.
 My chefdom ultimately came out of that relationship.

 ‘I always planned to be an attorney, right up to my last year of university, when I was applying for law schools.
 But I have always been an avid home cook, and I used to do dinner parties for my friends at college, and things like that.
 I supposed that after I had made all my money being a ‘powerhouse attorney’ I would have invested in a home interior business – tables, plates, things like that.
 It’s not that my parents beat it into me or anything, but my mind was always set on academia, and that’s where I wanted to go.